 Railroad Retirement Benefits (RRB): Refers to retirement benefits for employees of railroad companies.
 Taxation of these benefits depends on whether the benefits are Tier I or Tier II benefits.
 (Also see Tier I/Tier II Railroad Retirement Benefits)

-Recourse Debt: Recourse debt holds the borrower personally liable for any amount not satisfied by the surrender of secured property.
+Recourse Debt: Recourse debt holds the borrower personally liable for any amount not satisfied by the surrender of the secured property.
 If a lender forecloses on property subject to a recourse debt and cancels the portion of the debt in excess of the fair market value (FMV) of the property, the canceled portion of the debt will be treated as ordinary income from cancellation of indebtedness and will be required to be included in gross income unless the cancellation of indebtedness qualifies for one of the exceptions or exclusions from gross income under some provision of the Internal Revenue Code.

 Refundable Credit: Occurs when the amount of a credit is greater than the tax owed.
 Taxpayers not only can have their tax reduced to zero; they can also receive a “refund” of excess credit.